 Big data on innovative materials

-Twelve institutes of the Max Planck Society combine their know-how in data-driven materials science.
+Ten institutions of the Max Planck Society and Humboldt University (Berlin) combine their know-how in data-driven materials science.
 The aim is a better use of the possibilities associated with analyzing large amounts of data.

 Which alloying constituents lend a steel unique bending strength, extreme hardness and non-rusting properties?
 Are semiconductors that promise greater efficiencies for solar modules available, and do they offer greater flexibility than silicon?
 What would be the best catalyst for a very specific chemical reaction?
-Or, How should a surface be coated to achieve the best possible thermal protection?
-To more easily find answers to these typical problems facing materials scientist in future, researchers from eleven Max Planck Society facilities hope to better exploit the opportunities presented by analyzing large volumes of data.
+Or, how should a surface be coated to achieve the best possible thermal protection?
+To more easily find answers to these typical problems facing materials scientist in future, researchers from the above cited Institutions hope to better exploit the opportunities presented by analyzing large volumes of data.
 To this end, they cooperate in MaxNet on Big-Data-Driven Materials Science or, simply, BiGmax.

 Generally, when scientists search for a new material for a specific purpose, they previously had to rely on the results of experiments on selected materials.
 And yet they never know whether there is not a better solution out there.
 How practical would it be, then, if researchers from both academia and industry could simply refer to a table to find the optimal material for their purpose?
 However, this is still far from the reality.
 "To date, around 240,000 inorganic materials alone are known; yet we have knowledge of only some of the properties of less than 100 of these substances", says Matthias Scheffler, Director at the Max Planck Society's Fritz Haber Institute in Berlin.
 As a theoretical physicist, he is certain that the large volumes of data being universally collected, also referred to as Big Data, can help to move closer to the table mentioned above.
 He imagines though this table more as a kind of multi-dimensional materials map.